CptConstantine/RoleByPost/README.md

 # PlayByPostBot

 A Discord bot for running play-by-post tabletop RPGs, supporting multiple systems (currently Fate and Mongoose Traveller 2e).
-PlayByPostBot helps manage character sheets, NPCs, scenes, and dice rolls, making it easy to run and play RPGs asynchronously on Discord.
+PlayByPostBot helps manage character sheets, NPCs, scenes, and dice rolls, making it easy to run and play pbp games on Discord.

 ---